 There's a safer side to our shore.
 Local businesses are working hard to keep everyone safe.

 Beachcrest Brewing, located at the Salishan Marketplace, has been a warrior when adjusting to restrictions and precautions.
-They created a to-go window for growler fills and even made hand-delivered beer runs.
-You'll find no contact purchasing, re-arranged interior seating, and a large patio with heaters and fire pits.
+During the shutdown, they created a to-go window for growler fills and even made hand-delivered beer runs.
+You'll find no contact purchasing, re-arranged interior seating, and a large patio, their 'Beer Tent' with heaters and fire pits.
 Squatchsami food cart opened The Outpost adjacent to Beachcrest, where you can enjoy their delicious food in a newly renovated seating area with fantastic views of Salishan Golf Course.
 You can even order your food online to avoid people and contact for payment.
 They host vendor pop-ups inside and have created more outdoor seating for both themselves and Beachcrest.
 Both have hand sanitizing stations upon entering and require masks unless sitting at your table, which are placed six feet apart from others.

 Whether it's a hotel, motel, bed and breakfast, or vacation home, those making your stay more comfortable also have your safety in mind.